Zurzar/PicsCreator/README.md

 ### Adjusting Parameters
 - Set width, height, steps, CFG scale.
 - Optionally set a seed (leave empty for random).
-- Select up to 4 LoRAs by providing their paths and weights.
+- Select up to LoRA by providing their paths and weights.
 - For Image‑to‑Image, load an initial image and adjust the **Strength** slider.

 ### Generation